kyarik/suspendable/README.md

 - `React.lazy` will start loading the component when it is rendered.
 There is no easy way to start loading it earlier. `lazyComponent` returns a lazy component that can start loading even before being rendered (by calling `preloadLazyComponent`).
 - `lazyComponent` accepts options that allow to auto-retry loading the component in case it fails to load the first time.
-- `React.lazy` will cache the promise returned by the loading function even if the promise rejects.
+- `React.lazy` will cache the promise returned by the loader function even if the promise rejects.
 So, it the component fails to load, there's no easy way to retry loading it.
 With `lazyComponent` this can be easily accomplished by calling `clearLazyComponentError` (or `clearResourceErrors`, which will clear errors for all resources that failed to load).

 **Example**